itk-dev/naevnssekretariatet/docs/LOGGING.md

 * `postUpdate`
 * `postLoad`

+We are not interested in `postPersist`, as creation of a Party is not something we wish to log.
+Instead, the logging occur when updating a case by adding a party to it.

 All doctrine lifecycle events are listed [here](https://www.doctrine-project.org/projects/doctrine-orm/en/2.8/reference/events.html#lifecycle-events).

 ### EventListener

-We will keep a listener for each entity that in any shape or form relates to a process, as any changes to such entity must be logged on the respective processes.
+We will keep a listener for each entity that in any shape or form relates to a case, as any changes to such entity must be logged on the respective case.

 ### Party entity example